Skip to content

 Can Your Employment be Terminated After Suffering a Workplace Injury?

 Suffering a workplace injury can be a harrowing experience – recovering and rehabilitating can be gruelling enough without also worrying about whether you may lose your job when you take time off to get better.
+Getting prompt legal advice from our workers’ compensation lawyers today.

 In NSW (and around Australia), an injured worker’s employment status is protected by legislation such as the Workers Compensation Act 1987.
 This article explores whether there are any circumstances under which your employment can be terminated in NSW after suffering a workplace injury.